Kaiyali/MTE301_Lab/Lab1/Report_Lab1.md

 # Lab 1 - MTE301

 ## Tasks 1

-### Methodology
-1. Place the robot at a random starting position on the screen
-2. Increase the robot's position by 1 on the x-axis
-3. After moving the robot checks it checks
-4. If a robot collied the software closes
+1. Define a function `checkWalls(int x, int y)` that checks whether the robot’s coordinates exceed the environment boundaries (0, width) or (0, height).

+2. If the robot’s x or y goes outside, the function returns `true` → mission fails.

+3. Inside the main loop, if `checkWalls` is true, set `succeed` = `false` and `break`.
 ```C++
 bool checkWalls(int x, int y){
     if(x >= width || x <= 0){